 4) The Community Manager

-Skills: Your Community Manager is essentially your brand ambassador and will have to learn everything about your brand and become familiar with the key, front-facing employees in your company.
-Copywriting skills should be strong; look for individuals who can produce copy that accurately reflects your brand’s personality, be it witty, funny, contemplative or strictly business-like and sober.
-Understanding the basics in social media tools and customer service are also key skills for this role.
+Your Community Manager is essentially your brand ambassador and will have to learn everything about your brand and become familiar with the key, front-facing employees in your company.
+Copywriting skills should be strong; look for individuals who can produce copy that accurately reflects your brand’s personality, be it witty, funny, contemplative, or strictly business-like and sober.
+Understanding the basics of social media tools and customer service are also key skills for this role.

 - Actively monitors social mentions and engages in conversations across social channels and web properties

 - Manages social listening tools (eg: HootSuite, BuzzSumo, Sprout Social)

 - Regularly builds brand visibility across social channels

 - Proactively builds a relationship between the audience and the brand

 - Collaborates with and manages external brand advocates

 Here, we provide details about the ten social media services any business will benefit from.